 - Soy and unsweetened dairy products

 - Healthy fats like olive oil and avocados

 Drink lots of water throughout the day and after every meal or snack.

 This restores your mouth’s natural pH levels and reduces the amount of leftover starches that feed harmful oral bacteria.
 Drinking through a straw will reduce the amount of liquid that touches your teeth.

 Choose a toothpaste with fluoride in it.

 Fluoride is proven effective at strengthening teeth in children and adults, and can help your enamel better defend itself from acidic drinks and oral bacteria.
+Children and adults benefit from dental fluoride treatments.
 Protect weakened enamel by brushing and flossing.
 Brush your teeth by holding your soft bristle toothbrush at a 45 degree angle.
 Direct the bristles into the gumline.

 Strengthen enamel with fluoride treatments or dental sealants.

 A concentrated fluoride treatment or preventive sealant could be helpful if you are looking to prevent additional loss.